 7. ‘Story’ content sells

 Today, almost every social media platform has a ‘Story’ feature to enable users to add short videos or image-heavy content that disappears after 24 hours.
 The popularity of ‘Stories’ started with Snapchat and is now used by Instagram, Facebook, WhatsApp, and Twitter (called Fleets).
-Stories are the most viewed content on these platforms, with Instagram Stories being viewed by 500 million users with 1/3rd of the stories viewed being shared by business accounts.
+Stories are the most viewed content on these platforms, with Instagram Stories being viewed by 500 million users with 1/3rd of the stories viewed being shared by business accounts, according to Statista.